deepkit/deepkit-framework/release-notes/alpha-53.md

 APP_FRAMEWORK_PORT=8080 ts-node app.ts
 ```

-If you for example only have http controllers, and don't need anything from the feature-rich framework bundle, you can just
+If you for example only have http controllers, and don't need anything from the feature-rich framework module, you can just

 ```
 const app = new App({